hitchtest/hitch/docs/api/package_api.rst

     This documentation applies to the latest version of hitchtest.

+Hitch strives to be self-bootstrapping and to provide a reasonable level of :doc:`/glossary/isolation`.

+To allow this, it can package, install and runs some of the software that you use to test your code with.
+These are called 'hitch packages'.
+Here are some examples:

+* MySQL
+* Postgresql
+* Python
+* Elastic Search
+* Redis
+* RabbitMQ
+* Memcache

-Hitch strives to be self-bootstrapping.
-To enable this, it uses the concept of a "hitch package".
-A hitch package is an object representation of a piece of software (like python or postgres) that your software relies upon.
+Each one of these has a 'hitch package'.
+A hitch package is an python object representation of that piece of software that your code is tested with.

 To use, you must initialize this object in your engine set_up method and call the .build() command.
 Once it is downloaded and built, your test can use it to